 For this DIY classroom Halloween party game, I printed four sets, two on paper and two on white card stock.
 Glue the paper skeleton onto a large strip of black construction paper (glue two 12×18 pieces together) or bulletin board paper.
 You’ll want to make two of these mats and laminate them for durability.
 You’ll also want to laminate the card stock pieces.
 I also traced the outline of each piece onto thick, white foam.
 I cut out the foam pieces and glued them to the bottom of the appropriate bone.
 This helped make the game pieces a little more durable and less slippery on the skeleton mats.

 I like to divide my kiddos into two teams.
 I place the bone pieces into two baskets at the opposite end of the skeleton mat.
 The first person on each team grabs a bone, runs to the mat, and places the bone in the appropriate place.
 The first team to correctly assemble Mr. Bones wins!

 Some years, I use these festive buckets in place of the “Caludron Pumpkin Toss” game.
 You can toss virtually anything into the buckets… giant spiders, pumpkins, beanbag ghosts.
 I found these sand buckets at Michael’s, and added the numbers using my Silhoutte Cameo.

 DIY Classroom Halloween Party Ideas: Crafts

 One of my teammates gave me this cute idea a few years ago.
 I print and cut out each of my students’ faces ahead of time.
 A black background looks the best.
 And, this might be the only time I’ve ever used any of my school pictures! 😉

-I wish I had a picture of the decorated monster cookies to show you.
-I will try to remember to take some at the party this year!
+I wish I had a picture of the decorated monster cookies to show you!

-Here’s to a successful Halloween party!
-I promise your kiddos will think these Halloween party ideas are spooktacular!
+Here’s to a successful classroom Halloween party!
+I promise your kiddos will think these DIY classroom Halloween party ideas are spooktacular!